clusterio/clusterio/docs/configuration.md

 ### <plugin_name>.load_plugin

-Whether to load the plugin on the master server.
+Whether to load the plugin on the controller.
-Plugins not loaded on the master server will not be loaded on instances.
+Plugins not loaded on the controller will not be loaded on instances.

 Defaults to true.